jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Yes," the priest says.
 "The earth-shaker announces his anger—"

 "Or the shaking of the earth causes the wave.
 Not only divine anger.
 Natural consequence of natural actions.
 I told the merchants in Miletus when the sun would go dark.
 It did.
-Not because I angered Apollo, but because I understood the pattern the gods make."
+Not because I angered Apollo, but because I understood the pattern the gods make.
+And I believe the foundation of knowing is saying first, I don't know."

 The crowd is silent.
 Shocked.

 "I don't mean to interrupt.
-Build your temple.
+Build the temple.
 Honor the gods.
 I look forward to the festivals.
 If anyone is interested to talk, I'll walk to the hill.
 And we can talk together."

 Three people follow.